-This open route PhD provides an opportunity to undertake research in any field within the Centre for Lifelong Learning.
-It enables you to focus on one particular area of professional practice or academic study.
-It also permits you to engage in cross-disciplinary work, or multi-professional research.
-Projects linked to one or more of the following areas are welcomed:
+This PhD provides an opportunity to undertake in-depth research linked to our expertise in any professional field within the Centre for Lifelong Learning.
+Our faculty has expertise in a range of people-focused professions.
+We support interdisciplinary and multidisciplinary research projects linked to one or more of our main professional areas Projects linked to one or more of the following areas are welcomed:

 - Career development work

 - Early childhood